 1. Relax.
 Rather than merely distracting yourself from the focus of worry, try relaxing deeply while imagining what is worrying you.
 When the emotion is reduced, the compulsion to continue worrying is removed.

-Physical tension can accompany worrying thoughts, sometimes felt in the shoulders, back or jaw when your conscious thoughts are focusing on a worrying issue.
+Physical tension can accompany worrying thoughts, sometimes felt in the shoulders, back or jaw when your conscious thoughts are focusing on a troubling issue.
 By systematically and alternately tensing and then releasing different muscle groups in your body, you can release muscle tension.
 As your body gradually relaxes, so your mind will follow.

 2. Do regular exercise.
 Keeping physically active produces feel-good endorphins relieving tension and stress, increasing energy, and a sense of well-being.
 It can also burn off the damaging effects of stress hormones.

 5. Breathe.
 Our breathing tends to change when we are worrying; we take short, quick, shallow breaths, and sometimes even hyperventilate.
 Calm breathing can be a portable tool that you can use whenever worrying thoughts seem to overwhelm you.
-There are many versions of breathing exercises that you can choose from, but the most important thing is that you feel in control of your breathing, perhaps breathing in to a slow count of four, and then out to a count of four also.
+There are many versions of breathing exercises that you can choose from, but the most important thing is that you feel in control of your breathing, perhaps breathing into a slow count of four, and then out to a count of four also.
 Breathe through your nose if possible, so that the air you breathe is filtered and warm.
 Doing these exercises can help you to calm down and take control of your breathing, and feel so much better.